dhmit/urop/src/2_git_install_setup.md

 Make sure that check the top option ("Checkout Windows-style"), as these settings will help tell Git what type of computer you are using, and will allow it to convert files as necessary.
 This lets other people view your code no matter what operating system they are on.

-After this step, you should select the default terminal emulator that Git uses.
+After this step, you should select the default terminal emulator that Git Bash uses.
 Please ensure that you are using MinTTY.

 ![](./images/git/git_terminal.png)